Skip to main content

 Your surgeon may also:

-• Examine your breasts, and take detailed measurements of their size and shape, skin quality, and placement of nipples and areolae
+• Examine your breasts and take detailed measurements of their size and shape and skin quality, as well as the placement of nipples and areolas.

 Where will my breast surgery be performed?

-These decisions will be based on the requirements of your specific procedure and in consideration of your preferences and your doctor’s best judgment.
+These decisions are based on the requirements of your specific procedure, your health, your preferences and your doctor’s best judgment.

 What happens during breast reconstruction?

-Anesthetic medications are administered for your comfort during the surgical procedure.
-The choices include intravenous sedation and general anesthesia.
-Your doctor will recommend the best choice for you.
+Breast reconstruction requires anesthesia for your comfort during the procedure.
+It may be general anesthesia or administered through an IV.
+Your doctor will recommend the best choice for your surgery.

-Healing will continue for several weeks as swelling decreases and breast shape and position improve.
-Continue to follow your plastic surgeon’s instructions and attend follow-up visits as scheduled.
+Healing continues for several weeks as swelling decreases and breast shape and position improve.
+For best results, follow your plastic surgeon’s instructions and attend follow-up visits as scheduled.

 What are the risks of breast reconstruction?